 - Conclusion – A drawback to bamboo straws is that they may not last as long as stainless steel, silicone, or glass options.
 They will also require a bit of extra care and washing.
 Regardless of how well you care for them, they will require replacing at some point.
 In terms of an eco-friendly alternative to plastic straws, bamboo is one of my top choices as it is one of the only biodegradable and all-natural options.

 - Durability – silicone is an extremely durable material and will last a lifetime.

-- Eco-friendliness – silicone is recyclable but double check with your local waste management to see what options are available.
-Silicone itself is not biodegradable but this may not be a problem as they will be long-lasting.
+- Eco-friendliness – silicone is recyclable but double-check with your local waste management to see what options are available.
+Silicone itself is not biodegradable but this may not be a problem as it’s a long-lasting material.
 Some brands even report that after burning, the ashes from the silicone straw will be biodegradable.
 I have yet to investigate this but burning your old straws sounds far from convenient!

 - Cleanliness – silicone is dishwasher-safe and can be easily rinsed with soap and water.

-- Taste – I don’t notice any different taste when drinking from a silicone straw, which is a plus.
+- Taste – I don’t notice a different taste when drinking from a silicone straw, which is a plus.

 - Feel in mouth – silicone has a soft and squishy feeling similar to rubber.
 This can be a great and safe option for children as there is no danger of chipping teeth or scratching the mouth.

 - Hot and cold conductivity – silicone works well with both hot and cold liquids.
 Silicone has grown in popularity in the kitchen for its heat-resistant properties.
 You won’t feel any excessive heat with these straws as they will remain at room temperature.

 - Visual appeal – silicone straws come in many bright and eye-catching colors a making them a popular choice.

 - Cost – these are another affordable option ranging from $8-12 for a pack of 12 with a cleaning brush and carrying pouch included.